 This is an experience-based course in public history, here defined as the application of historical knowledge and methods to the promotion of public engagement with the past.
 Through the course you will explore key concepts such as interpretation, representation, memory, heritage, commemoration and preservation.
 Alpine Italy, thanks to its thousands of years of history as a frontier area in the very heart of Europe, exemplifies the implications of transforming history as an academic discipline into a cultural, political and economic practice.
 Download the syllabus.

 - Sustainability, Food and Landscapes in the Italian Alps (3 credits)

-In this course we take an exciting journey across time and space, from the traces of prehistoric peoples to the challenges of our globalized world.
-Food is our key to explore the complex interaction between humans and their environments, and its impact on culture, economy, identity, and landscapes.
-Issues of global concern such as sustainable practices, climate change, and resource management are tackled from the unique perspective of the Italian Alps, a place renowned for its distinctive environment, rich agriculture and food production heritage.
-A course on food cannot be complete without tastings and firsthand experiences of productions: a number of visits to local businesses and laboratories in an Alpine setting are an integral part of the course.
-Download the syllabus.
+A journey across time and space, from the traces of prehistoric peoples to the challenges of our globalized world.
+Food is the key to explore the complex interaction between humans and their environments, and its impact on culture, economy, identity, and landscapes.
+Issues of global concern such as sustainable practices, climate change and resource management are tackled from the unique perspective of the Italian Alps, a place renowned for its distinctive environment, rich agriculture and traditional food productions.
+Download the syllabus..

 - Business: Economics

 - Humanities: History, European Studies, Italian Studies